mattfalcone1997/HIVE/README.md

 magnetic field which induces a time-varying electric current in the target that gradually warms up via Joule heating.

+Recall that the time-varying electric current flowing through the target will self-induce a current, causing the (net) current to flow mostly along the outer perimeter, or skin, of the target.
+This is known as the skin effect and is more pronounced the higher the frequency.
+Furthermore, since induced currents lag their sources by one-quarter cycle, i.e. $\pi/2$, the resulting current on the target will, with increasing frequency, tend to lag the current on the coil by one-half cycle, i.e. $\pi$.

+## App design

-More specifically, this app leverages a linear, but time-dependent, finite element formulation split into three sub-apps.
+This app leverages a linear, but time-dependent, finite element formulation split into three sub-apps.
 Each sub-app solves a different equation for a different field, and feeds the solution to the next sub-app.
 This one-way coupling pipeline proceeds as follows:

 1) Laplace's equation: $∇^2 V = 0$.
    See [input/VLaplace.i](https://github.com/farscape-project/HIVE/blob/main/input/VLaplace.i).